dirko/dirko.github.io/_posts/2023-01-21-Submodularity-and-set-cover.md

 In other words, it is a bound on the worst-case performance of the algorithm [[1](https://courses.engr.illinois.edu/cs583/sp2018/Notes/intro.pdf)].

-One of the ratio's that were proven for the greedy set cover is
+One of the ratios that were proven for the greedy set cover is
 $$\alpha=\sum_{k=1}^n \frac{1}{k} \approx \ln k$$,
 where $$n$$ is the number of elements in the universe $$U$$.
 (There is also a tighter bound $$\sum_{k=1}^d \frac{1}{d}$$, where $$d$$ is the number of elements